IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating-tomtom-indigo/flashing-the-reference-hardware.md

 - Replaced the platform key with the TomTom IndiGO key, so that TomTom IndiGO is recognized as a system app and is granted system permissions.
 - Modified the LineageOS updater app to download and install OTA updates from TomTom's Artifactory server (this modification is for internal use only, as it requires VPN access to the TomTom internal network)
-- Enabled Bluetooth audio profiles for cars (e.g. the target behaves as BT speakers):
+- Enabled Bluetooth audio profiles for cars (for example, the target behaves as BT speakers):

   - A2DP profile in sink mode
   - HandsFree profile in HandsFree mode